 Tell the federal government to ban microbeads

-Microbeads are an increasingly common ingredient in many cosmetic products, but these tiny bits of plastic slip right through our wastewater treatment filters and end up in our water.
+Microbeads are a common ingredient in many cosmetic products, but these tiny bits of plastic slip right through our wastewater treatment filters and end up in our water.

 The beads are wreaking havoc on our lakes and waterways.
-The plastic absorbs dangerous chemicals and are often ingested by fish and other wildlife, causing DNA damage and even death.
-The link between the problem and its cause is clear: the beads in the Great Lakes were tested and are coming from products like body wash, toothpaste, and facial cleansers.
+The plastic adsorbs dangerous chemicals and are often ingested by fish and other wildlife, causing DNA damage and even death.
+Tests clearly show that microbeads found in the Great Lakes are coming from products like body wash, toothpaste, and facial cleansers.